How is Alzheimer’s disease diagnosed?

 These tests may be repeated to give doctors information about how the person’s memory and other cognitive functions are changing over time.
 Tests can also help diagnose other causes of memory problems, such as mild cognitive impairment and vascular dementia.
 Alzheimer’s disease can be definitely diagnosed only after death, by linking clinical measures with an examination of brain tissue in an autopsy.

-For more information, see Understanding Memory Loss.
+For more information, download this free booklet: Understanding Memory Loss.

-- Geriatric psychiatrists, who specialize in the mental and emotional problems of older adults and can assess memory and thinking problems
+- Geriatric psychiatrists, who specialize in the mental and emotional problems of older adults and can assess memory and thinking problems.

-- Neurologists, who specialize in abnormalities of the brain and central nervous system and can conduct and review brain scans
+- Neurologists, who specialize in abnormalities of the brain and central nervous system and can conduct and review brain scans.

-- Neuropsychologists, who can conduct tests of memory and thinking
+- Neuropsychologists, who can conduct tests of memory and thinking.

 Need help finding a doctor or a specialist?
 Call us today: 858.492.4400